Edmond Gaible & Natoma associates

 Current and prior collaborators and sub-contractors have included: Claudia L'amoreaux, education lead at Second Life; Meddie Mayanja, now at IDRC; Teresa Peters, Kickstand Consulting, formerly of bridges.org and the Bill & Melinda Gates Foundation; Simon Bachelor of Gamos, Ltd.; Sara Nadel, currently at the Kennedy School of Management at Harvard University; Melissa Dawe, now at Autodesk, and; others currently working for development agencies, charitable foundations and NGOs worldwide.

-Edmond Gaible, PhD
+Edmond Gaible, PhD, Principal

 Since 1997, Ed has worked on technology implementations to support enhance learning in schools and school systems, grassroots health organizations and microenterprises.
 Ed's research interests include low-power and low-cost computing for village implementations, gauging the impact of community information centers (CICs) across a broad array of social and economic outcomes, and identifying best practices in technology use in formal and informal education systems.
 Across his work, Ed emphasizes participation by all stakeholders involved in learning processes, and promotes active learning tied to relevant contexts as a means of building usable knowledge and “higher-order thinking skills.”